Creating a Fair Feedback Model That Works

 Focus on ways people are doing things right, and reinforce the behavior you appreciate.
 The OIA model works well for positive feedback as well as correction.

-Improve Your Feedback Today!
+Improve Your Leadership Through Better Feedback

 Want to learn more about feedback?
 See our Ultimate Feedback Guide!